Voltage divider: Logic level shifting

 A voltage divider can be used as a crude logic level shifter to interface two circuits that use different operating voltages.
-For example, some logic circuits operate at 5V whereas others operate at 3.3V.
-Directly interfacing a 5V logic output to a 3.3V input may cause permanent damage to the 3.3V circuit.
-In this case, a voltage divider with an output ratio of 3.3/5 might be used to reduce the 5V signal to 3.3V, to allow the circuits to interoperate without damaging the 3.3V circuit.
-For this to be feasible, the 5V source impedance and 3.3V input impedance must be negligible, or they must be constant and the divider resistor values must account for their impedances.
+For example, some logic circuits operate at 5 V whereas others operate at 3.3 V. Directly interfacing a 5 V logic output to a 3.3 V input may cause permanent damage to the 3.3 V circuit.
+In this case, a voltage divider with an output ratio of 3.3/5 might be used to reduce the 5 V signal to 3.3 V, to allow the circuits to interoperate without damaging the 3.3 V circuit.
+For this to be feasible, the 5 V source impedance and 3.3 V input impedance must be negligible, or they must be constant and the divider resistor values must account for their impedances.
 If the input impedance is capacitive, a purely resistive divider will limit the data rate.
 This can be roughly overcome by adding a capacitor in series with the top resistor, to make both legs of the divider capacitive as well as resistive.